faceterteam/FaceterFOGClient/README.md

 ### 1. Download & Install Nvidia drivers

 Identification of your video card
-The NVIDIA graphics processing unit (GPU) series/codename of an installed video card can usually be identified using the lspci command.
+The series/codename of any NVIDIA graphics processing unit (GPU) can usually be identified by using the lspci command.
 For example:

 ```bash